Helping Clients Maintain Control Over Their Assets and Preserve Generational Wealth

 When you’re creating an estate plan, it’s important to be aware of all the options to determine the best strategy.
 How you set up your estate plan can impact everything from how long it takes your beneficiaries to be able to access their inheritances to how much your estate is charged in taxes.
 In many cases, setting up a trust can preserve your assets and ensure they get where you intended.

-If you’re interested in using a trust as part of your estate plan or you already have a trust you need to make changes to, the estate planning attorneys at the Law Offices of Shannon C. Smith, PLLC, can help.
+If you’re interested in using a trust as part of your estate plan or you already have a trust you need to make changes to, the estate planning attorneys at the , can help.
 We focus on helping our clients understand the benefits of using trusts as part of their estate plans and ensure that any trusts they choose to set up reflect their needs and goals for their assets.

 What Are the Different Types of Trusts?